alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/topology_editor_recovery.md

   TestComponentSource:
     type: alien.test.nodes.TestComponentSource
     requirements:
-      - capa_to_be_changed:   ## will not be rebuilt or validated this relationship against the new targeted capability type
+      - capa_to_be_changed:   ## This relationship will not be rebuilt or validated against the new targeted capability type
         node: TestComponent
         capability: alien.test.capabilities.CapaToBeChanged
 {%endhighlight%}